1922 Alabama Crimson Tide football team: LSU

 On the Friday after their upset victory at Philadelphia, Alabama returned to Tuscaloosa and before the then largest crowd in the history of Denny Field on homecoming and defeated LSU 47–3.
 After a scoreless first quarter, Bartlett scored on a ten-yard run for a 7–0 Crimson Tide lead.
 Allen Graham MacCartee then extended their lead to 13–0 with his short touchdown run, and the Tigers responded with their lone points of the game on a 28-yard Roland Kizer drop kick.
 Alabama then extended their lead to 27–3 at halftime behind a five-yard Hulet Whitaker run and short Bartlett pass to Al Clemens.

 Early in the third, a Graham McClintock fumble gave LSU possession deep in Crimson Tide territory.
 On the play that ensued, Pooley Hubert intercepted a Kizer pass and returned it 65 yards for a touchdown.
 A five-yard Bartlett touchdown run later in the quarter extended the Alabama lead to 41–3 as they entered the fourth.
 Playing almost exclusively reserves in the final period, Bartlett made the final score 47–3 with his five-yard touchdown run.
-The victory brought Alabama's all-time record against LSU to 6–3–1.